 -

-Shift clock-in timeliness (only possible if the restaurant uses clock-in enforcement functionality)
+Shift clock-in timeliness - Requires that the restaurant uses clock-in enforcement functionality

 -